-Approximately 25/1 for core courses and electives for 6th grade and approximately 40 to one for PE.
+Approximately 25 to 28:1 for core courses and electives for 6th grade and approximately 40:1 for PE.
 For 7th grade and up, some classes may be larger on a case by case basis.
 Larger classes are usually in the "accelerated" courses where students are expected to be able to work independently and at a faster pace.

 HOW DO YOU CHOOSE YOUR TEACHERS?

 Teachers completed an interview, and observation of their teaching.
-Teacher observations included teaching methods and interaction with the children.
-Of particular interest was how each teacher supported her children, encouraged them, and methods to ensure they were challenged enough to work hard but are not overwhelmed.
+Teacher observations included teaching methods and interaction with the students.
+Of particular interest was how each teacher supported her students, encouraged them, and methods to ensure they were challenged enough to work hard but are not overwhelmed.

 DOES YOUR SCHOOL NEED PARENT VOLUNTEERS?

 Yes!
-We have a "Friends of GALA" parent organization.
-If you can help, let us know!
-More info under the parents tab and the donate tab or visit www.fogala.org.
+We have a "Friends of GALA" parent organization and we encourage parent participation.
+If you can help, let us know by emailing email@example.com.

 HOW CAN I DONATE TO GALA?

-Yes!
-Please visit the donate section of the website for information on corporate, community, and parent sponsors or visit www.fogala.org.
+Our parent organization, Friends of GALA is a 50c3 non profit and would love to talk to you about donating to GALA.
+Please visit the Friends of GALA website for information on corporate, community, and parent sponsors or visit www.fogala.org.